 Since WE&T editors are working on feature articles several months in advance of publication, authors are encouraged to submit their proposals as far in advance of the desired publication issue as possible.

-While WE&T strives to offer a variety of voices and writing styles in each issue, each article must follow some basic guidelines.
+WE&T strives to offer a variety of voices and writing styles in articles.
+At the same time, we follow some basic guidelines for consistency.

 Feature articles typically contain between 1500 and 2600 words.
-Longer articles will be cut or published as multipart series.
+Longer articles will be edited down or published as a multipart series.

 Submitted articles should resemble a magazine feature rather than an academic paper.

-Feature articles should be of interest to the general water sector audience, informational, and free from any promotional language.
+Articles should be targeted to a specific audience within the water sector as well as be of interest the general water sector audience.
+Articles should be informational and free from any promotional language.
 Specific product information should be made generic unless its inclusion is essential for the reader’s understanding.

 Brief author bio

 Authors should submit biographical information, including title or professional discipline, company name, office location, and company headquarters.

 Professional or educational degrees, titles, and certifications are not included in the biographical information.